Mitch Garver: Player profile

-Garver was a modern early adopter of catching with one knee on the ground, rather than crouching with both kneees up, switching his stance in 2019.
+Garver was a modern early adopter of catching with one knee on the ground, rather than crouching with both knees up, switching his stance in 2019.
 Other catchers, including Tony Peña and Brad Gulden, had used a similar stance.
 Earlier in his career, Garver struggled with pitch framing, particularly in catching low strikes, and he worked with coaches Bill Evers and Tanner Swanson after the 2018 season to find a stance that would improve his framing of lower pitches.
 The one-knee down catching stance became more common, due in part to Garver and Swanson, with 90 percent of catchers using the stance in 2024.
 While Garver's defense improved considerably from 2018, he has ranked as an average catcher, according to Statcast and other advanced metrics.

-As a hitter, Garver is patient and disciplined.
-He has been one of MLB's best hitters at not swinging at pitches outside the strike zone and above average at drawing walks, through 2025.
-In his best seasons, he paired this with power, having three seasons with an isolated slugging percentage above .230.
+Garver's approach at the plate is characterized by plate discipline.
+Through the 2025 season, he ranked among the Major League Baseball (MLB) leaders in lowest chase rate (avoiding pitches outside the strike zone) and maintained an above-average walk rate.
+During his best seasons, this discipline was paired with hitting for power, having recorded three seasons with an isolated slugging percentage above .230.

 Garver's career and playing time have been limited by many injuries, including a concussion, a groin contusion, and the forearm injury that ended his 2021 season.
 This led to him shifting from primarily a catcher to primarily a DH.
 He played more games at DH than catcher from 2022 through 2024.